adsrmk/vitepress-latest/docs/en/guide/enterprise.md

 We provide the flexibility to scale your server whenever you are responding to high-demand traffic spikes, outgrowing your current allocation, or simply prefer the simplicity of maintaining your entire stack on a single webserver.

-**Benefits:**
-- Everything central on one server; requires less-monitoring which server is using more or less.
-- If one of your customer's is experiencing lack of performance or outgrowing server memory.
-Scaling up is a fast-resolution.
+The main perk of this approach is having everything in one central place, so you don't have to spend your time monitoring which server is doing what.
+Plus, if one of your customers starts lagging or runs out of memory, scaling up is a quick, one-click fix to get them back up to speed immediately.

 ## Clustered enviroment
-In contrary to scaling up - If you like to organize your business or simply seperate several clients from others, We can create a multiple-server cluster enviroment.
-This gives you the option to place website(s) under specific servers and vice versa.
+While scaling up makes a single server stronger, our Multi-Server Clustering allows you to grow by spreading your work out.
+This is perfect if you want to keep your business organized or need to keep certain clients completely separate from others.

+By creating a cluster, you gain the freedom to "drag and drop" websites onto specific servers.
+This means you can give a high-traffic client their own dedicated space or group smaller sites together, giving you total control over how your resources are used and how your clients are managed.

 ### Move a website
+In a clustered environment, you have the option to migrate a website between servers.
+This mobility becomes essential when a site outgrows its current environment, requiring either total isolation to protect performance or a more powerful hardware profile to handle increased traffic and storage demands.